-For the remainder of this document, when the onconfig file is mentioned, we are referring to the \$INFORMIXDIR/etc/<your copied file> on UNIX.
+For the remainder of this document, when the onconfig file is mentioned, the \$INFORMIXDIR/etc/<your copied file> on UNIX is being referred to.

 On UNIX systems, add the ONCONFIG system variable to the INFORMIX .cshrc or .profile file.
 For example, if you have named your onconfig file onconfig.sde, you would set the ONCONFIG variable to that.